-Individual Insurance - First quarter sales totalled \$89 million, as the Company continues to lead the Canadian market in terms of the number of policies issued.7 This result compares to a particularly strong quarter of \$101 million a year earlier and is 53% higher than the total sales achieved in the first quarter of 2021.
-This solid level of sales is attributable to the strength of our distribution networks, the excellent performance of our digital tools as well as our comprehensive and competitive range of products.
-Sales were notably strong for participating, term and living benefit products.
+Individual Insurance - Second quarter sales totalled \$89 million, a solid result that compares to a strong quarter of \$98 million a year earlier and that is 22% higher than the second quarter of 2021.
+This good result is attributable to the strength of our extensive distribution networks, the performance of our digital tools as well as our comprehensive and competitive range of products.
+Sales were notably strong for participating and living benefit products.
+Also in the second quarter, the Company launched a new Universal Life product for the high-end market which was well received.
+The Company continues to lead the Canadian market in terms of the number of policies issued.
+1